dlu-ch/dlb/doc/faq.rst

    +----------------------------------------+---------------+---------------+---------------+---------------+

 dlb has the unique ability to *enforce* requirements instead of just *assuming* them.
-This makes dlb not only a build tool but also a tool for quality control.
+This makes dlb not only a build tool but also a tool for quality assurance.
-For example: You can check the design decision that library A in your project must not depend on library B every time library A is built and use this guarantee (not just assumption!) to reduce the build time.
+For example: You can check the design decision that library A in your project must not depend on library B every time library A is built and use this guarantee (not just assumption!) to reduce the build time (see `example/c-huge-libraries/`_).

-See the following questions for a comparison to Make, Ninja and SCons.

 There is plethora of other build tools:

 - https://en.wikipedia.org/wiki/List_of_build_automation_software
 - https://pypi.org/search/?c=Topic+%3A%3A+Software+Development+%3A%3A+Build+Tools

+Of these, SCons and doit are closest to the goals of dlb.
+See the following questions for a comparison to Make, Ninja and SCons.

-They fall into two large categories which both have major shortcomings in the view of the author.
+The other tools fall into two large categories which both have major shortcomings in the view of the author.

 Tools based on declared dependency rules